-The Directors have considered the conditions that existed during 2022 and the developments up to the date of approval of these Consolidated and Separate Financial Statements and they believe that the Group and the Bank are taking all necessary measures to ensure their viability and the development of their business in the current economic environment.
+The Directors have considered the conditions that existed during 2023 and the developments up to the date of approval of these Consolidated and Separate Financial Statements and they believe that the Group and the Bank are taking all necessary measures to ensure their viability and the development of their business in the current economic environment.

-In making their assessment, the Directors have considered a wide range of information relating to present and future conditions, including projections of profitability, liquidity, capital requirements and capital resources taking into consideration the Group Business Plan for 2023-2025 approved by the Board in February 2023 (the "Plan").
-The Plan has used conservative economic inputs to develop the Group's medium-term strategy and incorporates sensitivity scenarios to cater for downside risk and assess how possible changes in some of the underlying assumptions used in the projections (drop in real estate prices, different risk weights, outflows of deposits, lower margins on loans), could impact the projected financial performance of the Group and its capital adequacy and liquidity.
-The Board of Directors and Management are working towards materialising the Group's approved Business Plan.
+In making their assessment, the Directors have considered a wide range of information relating to present and future conditions, including projections of profitability, liquidity, capital requirements and capital resources taking into consideration the Group Business Plan for 2024-2026 approved by the Board in November 2023 (the "Plan") and the operating environment (as set out in Note 44).
+The Plan has used conservative economic inputs to develop the Group's medium term strategy and incorporates sensitivity scenarios to cater for downside risk and assesses how possible changes in some of the underlying assumptions used in the projections (higher risk weights, lower level of lending, outflows of deposits, lower margins on loans and higher cost of deposits), could impact the projected financial performance of the Group and its capital adequacy and liquidity.
+The Board and Management have paid particular attention to the challenges and uncertainties stemming from the macroeconomic developments (as set out in Note 44 - Operating environment) that may affect the application of the principle.